EARLY PICK UP WILL BE FRIDAY 10/20/17 AT THE ANDERSON COUNTY CIVIC CENTER BUILDING IN THE FRONT LOBBY FROM 4:00PM UNTIL 7:00PM

 New for 2017will be added age category 9 and under.

-New for 2017will be 2nd place prizes awarded for each age category - male AND female!
+New for 2017will be 2nd and 3rd place prizes awarded for each age category - male AND female!

 New for 2017 will be an expanded after race party.
-Same great band but more vendors, food vendors and a fun kids area!
+Same great band and now a HUGE silent auction,more vendors (60+), food, and a fun kids area!

 5K (timed divison) Race Categories